Gravity Forms Google Sheets

 How do I enable this functionality?

 After installing and activating GF Google Sheets, you can create Google Sheets feeds in any form.
 Use these feeds to pass data from your forms to Google Sheets.
+You can connect your Google account directly in the feed settings.

 When configuring GP Google Sheets feeds, you will be presented with the following settings.